Learn More and ApplyNetworking and Infrastructure Concentration, Cybersecurity (MS) Online

 Master's Research

 • Students interested in a more-in-depth study of a particular area can choose to work with a faculty member (not necessarily their academic advisor) on an independent study or research project.
 The student will register for up to 8 credit hours of CSC 695.
-If a student chooses to complete a Master's Research project for 8 credit hours, 4 credit hours of CSC 695 replace one more or open elective course in the M.S. in Cybersecurity program.
+If a student chooses to complete a Master's Research project for 8 credit hours, 4 credit hours of CSC 695 replace one major elective course in the M.S. in Cybersecurity program.

 Master's Thesis